will-wenbo-work/WenboGo/README.md

 4, UUID generator

+5, concurrent save in data saving, (but not read committed)

-5, localing search indexing
+6, localing search indexing

-6, request/email validation
+7, request/email validation

-7, avoid over-engineering
+8, avoid over-engineering

 # What's not so cool about this project
 1, test coverage (WIP)